 - Whole milk and its products

 No food is inherently good or bad.
-However, certain foods are more beneficial to your health and wellbeing than others are.
+However, certain foods are more beneficial to your health and well-being than others.

-The diet also includes healthy fats that contain omega 3 fatty acids.
-All the foods are high in beneficial carbohydrates, beneficial fats, beneficial proteins, and other protective compounds.
+The diet also includes healthy fats that contain omega-3 fatty acids.
+All foods are high in beneficial carbohydrates, beneficial fats, beneficial proteins, and other protective compounds.

 Printable Ornish Diet Food List